 The University is committed to promoting equal opportunities and access, and we will try our best to arrange suitable facilities and support for students with disabilities (mental, physical or unseen).

-In order to better prepare you for your hall application, we provide a list of our halls and what faciltiies they house.
+In order to better prepare you for your hall application, please see our dedicated page for students with disabilities that provides a full list of our halls and what facilities they house.